EliaTogni/Univault/Classes/Simulation.md

 -----

 #### Normal Random Variable
-This Random Variable is famous for the shape of its probability density function.
+This random variable is famous for the shape of its probability density function.
 In fact, its distribution resembles a bell.
-The normal Random Variables are parameterized by two parameters, $\mu$ and $\sigma$. $\mu$ is giving the center of the bell and $\sigma$ is giving the width of the bell.
+The normal random variables are parameterized by two parameters, $\mu$ and $\sigma$. $\mu$ is giving the center of the bell and $\sigma$ is giving the width of the bell.

 ![[NormalRandomVariable.png]]